 Healthy on a Budget: 7 Money-saving Meal Prep Tips

-Real talk: Most of us don’t have the means to drop cash on free-range chicken, grass-fed beef, local eggs, or organic produce.
+Real talk: Most of us don’t have the means to consistently eat free-range chicken, grass-fed beef, local eggs, or organic produce.
 I’m right there with you: while I’d love to have all these things, they’re just not practical and I’ve got to choose my plate wisely.

 Whether you're on a budget or not, grocery shopping is one of the main ways you can save money every week, and I've picked up some excellent money-saving strategies in this arena.
 Healthy food doesn't have to be expensive, and these are some of my best tips for staying healthy on a budget.